testsigmahq/testsigma-docs/src/pages/docs/api/examples/update-test-case-results-using-API.md

 ---
 title: "Update Test Case results using API"
 page_title: "Update Test Case results using API"
-metadesc: "Learn how to update Test Case results using API using REST API in Testsigma. "
+metadesc: "This article discusses in detail on how to update Test Case results as Passed, Failed, and Not Executed using API using REST API in Testsigma."
 noindex: false
 order: 21.65
 page_id: "Update Test Case results using API"